jonliu03/FakeNewsSpread/README.md

 # FakeNewsSpread
-This repository contains the Java code for the Greedy Scheduling Algorithms project for GaTech 2552 Differential Equations.
+This repository contains the Java code for the "Modeling the Spread of Fake News" project for GaTech 2552 Differential Equations.

 Authors: Omer Mujawar, Jon Liu, Aryan Shah